R887645/RetailCo-Data-Platform-HNG-Stage-8_TeamF/README.md

 dbt_test
 ```

-Every task has 2 retries with 5 minute initial delay and exponential backoff.
+Every task has 5 retries with a 5-minute initial delay and exponential backoff.
 Failure at any task stops all downstream tasks automatically.

 ---